Generated result

 FAQ:

 When Batch mode is off, only the first non-blank line is active.
-Turn Batch mode on to generate one slug per line.
+Turn on Batch mode to process every non-blank line and show each source in the variant ledger.

 Glossary: